AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/create-review-and-approval-dashboard.md

 #### Revisions bar chart

 1. [Create a dashboard](#create-a-dashboard) as described in the section above.
-1. In the Chart card, click **Add**.
+1. In the **Chart** card, click **Add**.
 1. Type _Revisions_ in the **Name** textbox.
-1. Type _Number of revisions for documents with incomplete decisions planned before the end of this month_ count in the **Description** textbox.
+1. Type _Number of revisions for documents with incomplete decisions planned before the end of this month_ in the **Description** textbox.
 This text displays as a tooltip next to the chart name.
 1. Click **Open chart details**.
 1. In the **Chart type** drop-down menu, leave **Bar Chart** selected.
 1. In the **Bar type** drop-down menu, leave **Simple** selected.